torsor-io/torsor-io/src/components/blog/posts/entanglement.md

 $$
 1 - \mbox{Tr}[\rho^2_{AB_k}] = 1 - \mbox{Tr}[\rho^2_{AB}],
 $$
-the CKW inequality implies you the state is pure on all other subsystems, i.e. $\mbox{Tr}[\rho_{AB_\ell}^2] = 1$ for all $\ell\neq k$.
+the CKW inequality implies that the state is pure on all other subsystems, i.e. $\mbox{Tr}[\rho_{AB_\ell}^2] = 1$ for all $\ell\neq k$.
 This is monogamy in action!
 Why is this relevant?
 Well, if Alice has a qubit that is maximally